 Merit Badge Day Coordinators will need to complete the certification training offered by the Council prior to the unit applying to host a Merit Badge Day.
 The Merit Badge Day Coordinator certification training will be offered twice per year by the Orange County Council.

-All registration will be done through the Council using Black Pug.

-All Merit Badge Day fees will be paid through Black Pug online; the accrued fees will then be transferred to a unit’s council account after the Merit Badge Day takes place.
-If a unit needs funds prior to its Merit Badge Day, units can request a check from the Council.
+All registration and Merit Badge Day fees will be handled by the unit sponsoring the Merit Badge Day.

 All Merit Badge Days will be audited by members of the Council Advancement Committee for compliance to policies and procedures.

-Merit Badge Day participants and parents will have the ability to give feedback in terms of surveys about their experience.

 All Merit Badge Days will adhere to a structured schedule.

 There are several other changes included in the additional links found on the Council website about the new and improved Merit Badge Day Program.
 Please read through those materials.